LionSR/TeXRA/coauthor/README.md

 ```

 This task takes a LaTeX research paper as input and creates a professional LaTeX Beamer presentation.
 It condenses the paper's content into a series of slides, focusing on key points, methodology, results, and conclusions.
 The output is a LaTeX Beamer document ready for academic presentations.

+Additional specific instructions for this task can be found in the `prompts_paper2slide.xml` file in the appropriate task directory.

 ## Version Control Integration